top of page

 Fact Types Genealogy Programs Often Don’t Have

 While the programs I listed before are extensive, there are additional facts that other genealogists like to manage.
-I turned to our followers on Twitter, YouTube, and Facebook and asked what additional details they like to track.
+I asked our followers what additional details they like to track.

 What genealogists add to their family trees